Dean's Student Travel Grant Program

 - All applications must be received by 5:00 pm on the final day of the application period.
 This is a “received by” deadline.
 Late applications, regardless of the date sent or reason for lateness, will not be accepted.
 It is the applicant’s sole responsibility to submit the application by the deadline.

-- GES will send notification of the award to the email address from which you submitted the application.
+- GSAS will send notification of the award to the email address from which you submitted the application.

-- If you are not already signed up for direct deposit of stipends, then you will receive the check by mail to your mailing address as it appears on Albert (via NYUHome).
-Please maintain your current mailing address on Albert at all times.
+- If you are not already signed up for direct deposit of stipends, then your check will be sent to a designated location on campus.
 If you have elected direct deposit, then the payment will automatically go to the account number you designated.
-If you are already receiving fellowship stipend, the travel grant will be combined with your regularly scheduled payment.
+If you are already receiving a fellowship stipend, the travel grant will be combined with your regularly scheduled payment.

-- Upon receiving notification of the award, students must submit confirmation of acceptance to the conference to Graduate Enrollment Services (GES).
-This may be done by sending a scanned copy of the acceptance letter or email notice to email@example.com; faxing a copy of the acceptance letter to GES at (212) 995-4557, or bringing a copy of the letter to the GSAS Dean's Office at 6 Washington Square North, First Floor.
+- Upon receiving notification of the award, students must submit confirmation of acceptance to the conference to the GSAS Dean's Office.
+This may be done by sending a scanned copy of the acceptance letter or email notice to email@example.com; faxing a copy of the acceptance letter to (212) 995-4180, or bringing a copy of the letter to the GSAS Dean's Office at 6 Washington Square North, First Floor.
 Be sure that the confirmation includes your name and UID number.
 If confirmation is not received by the Confirmation Deadline shown above, the award offer will be cancelled.

 All grants are $500.
 International students whose countries do not have a tax treaty with the U.S. will be taxed at 8% or 14% of the grant, depending on their visa type.